jfm-data/jfm-data.github.io/_posts/2021-07-04-espn-nichols.md

 ---

 Today [the NYT released an artilce](https://www.nytimes.com/2021/07/04/sports/basketball/espn-rachel-nichols-maria-taylor.html) on ESPN's messy politics that had "Rachel Nichols" as top trending topic on Twitter.
 It was interesting to see the self-preceived 'ally' of social equality was being raked over the coals by the social media progressives.
-However, after reading the piece it seems the reaction on social media seems to have happened without listening to the private conversation and understanding its context.
+However, after reading the piece it seems the reaction on social media seems to have happened without listening to the private conversation and understanding its context (shocking, I know).
 Nichols wasn't disparaging Taylor as the article disingenuously framed; she was speaking to a top PR advisor on how to solve her problem.
 Nichols, someone with 20+ years of experience and accomplishments, saw the proposed sideline assignment as a demotion, so she sought out a political strategy to get back the role that had been contractually hers.
 Given the corporate politics at ESPN were described as a 'snake pit',